 For more information about the BankMobile Vibe account, contact MCC Connect .

-Approval for special circumstance refunds must be obtained from the dean of student services.
-In special circumstances, a student may request to be dropped from all courses after the official add/drop period for one of the following reasons and receive a refund (if applicable) of tuition and fees (except fees for instruments, tools, or uniform costs):
+Approval for special circumstance refunds must be obtained from the chief student services officer.
+In special circumstances, a student may request to be dropped from all courses after the official add/drop period for one of the following reasons and receive a refund (if applicable) of tuition and net fees (except fees for instruments, tools, or uniform costs):

-- Serious illness of the student (100 percent refund of tuition and net fees) as long as the request is made prior to the end of the semester in which the illness occurs.
-The student must submit a verifiable doctor’s statement certifying that the illness prevents him/her from attending classes.
+- Serious illness of student or student’s spouse, parent, child, legal guardian or sibling as long as the request is made prior to the end of the semester in which the illness occurs.
+The student must produce a verifiable doctor’s statement certifying that their illness or the illness of the relative prevents the student from attending classes.

-- The death of the student taking the course or the death of the parent, child, or spouse (100 percent refund of tuition and net fees) if the request is made prior to the end of the semester in which the death occurs.
-The student or the student’s survivor must provide a death certificate or newspaper obituary notice as well as proof of relationship (birth certificate, marriage license).
+- Death of student, student’s spouse, parent, child, legal guardian, or sibling if the request is made prior to the end of the semester in which the death occurs.
+The student or the student’s representative must provide a death certificate or newspaper obituary notice as well as proof of relationship (birth certificate, marriage license).

-- Military service/deployment (100 percent refund of tuition and net fees), if the student belongs to the armed forces or National Guard and is called to active duty and assigned to a duty station distant from the campus.
+- Military service/deployment if the student who belongs to the armed forces or National Guard is called to active duty and assigned to a duty station distant from the campus.
 A copy of the military orders must be provided.

 Note: When courses are dropped through this process, all financial aid received must be repaid by the student.
 The student needs to meet with an advisor to request a special circumstance refund.